-- easing - It is optional, it specifies speed at which the animation progresses.It can have two values.
+- easing - It is optional and is used to specify the speed at which the animation progresses.It can have two values.

-- swing - It is a default value, animation progresses irregular way.
+- swing - It is a default value, animation progresses in an irregular way.

-- linear - it specifies animation progresses at a constant pace.
+- linear - It specifies that the animation progresses at a constant pace.

-- complete - It indicate a function, and it will be executed after the element animation complete.
+- complete - It is optional.
+It indicates a function which will be executed after the element is hidden.

-- options - Options given below are optional
+- options - Given below options are optional

-- duration - It is used to determine how long the animation will run.
-It can be defined by string or number.
+- duration - It can be defined by string or number and is used to determine how long the animation will run.

-- easing - It is used to determine for transition which easing function to be used.
-It is defined by string.
+- easing - It is defined by string and is used to determine for transition which easing function to be used.

-- specialEasing - It is an object which contains one or more of the CSS properties.
-These properties are defined by arguments and its corresponding easing functions.
+- specialEasing - It is an object which contains one or more of the CSS properties and these properties are defined by arguments and its corresponding easing functions.